-Scientists in the Woodruff Health Sciences Center received $540 million in sponsored research funding in fiscal year 2016 within schools of medicine, public health and nursing, the Winship Cancer Institute, and Yerkes National Primate Research Center.
+Scientists in the Woodruff Health Sciences Center received more than $584.8 million in sponsored research funding in fiscal year 2017 within schools of medicine, public health and nursing, the Winship Cancer Institute, and Yerkes National Primate Research Center.

 Other multidisciplinary centers and institutes include the Emory Transplant Center, Emory/Georgia Tech Predictive Health Institute, Global Health Institute, Heart and Vascular Center, Center for Comprehensive Informatics and Brain Health Center.